bup/bup/README.md

         git clone git://github.com/apenwarr/bup

- - install the python 2.5 development libraries.
-On Debian or Ubuntu, this
+ - Install the needed python libraries (including the development libraries).
+On Debian or Ubuntu, this is usually: apt-get install python2.6-dev python-fuse

-   is:
-        apt-get install python2.5-dev
+    Substitute python2.5-dev or python2.4-dev if you have an older system.

  - Build the python module and symlinks: